Chapter 2 - AP Government Herman

 a series of attacks on courthouses by a small band of farmers led by Revolutionary War Captain Daniel Shays to block foreclosure proceedings.

-a tax on goods coming into a country
+a tax on goods coming into or leaving a country

 the crime of trying to overthrow your country's government or of helping your country's enemies during war.